PHX2600/The-Archive/forum/General Discussion/0054 - phx2600 current status UP.md

 As he obviously knows I set up a channel bot (PhatmLord) to keep the channel going and to set auto-ops.
 I have a computer dedicated to this, so I can reboot and not worry about it.
 I've asked him nicely to leave the channel temporarily so I can re-establish the bot which got disconnected during a software error many days ago.
 However, he's ignored that request, and others.
 Basically, it seems ignoring everything around him in the channel is his strongest asset.

 While I've been in the channel phigan has been rather immature and disingenuous.
 For one, he thinks he's superior because he uses Bitch-X and I use Mirc.
-I would like to refer him to the [url=http://www.phx2600.org/guidelines.php:3eon0a5u]appended 2600 rule> as well as rule #1.
+I would like to refer him to the [http://www.phx2600.org/guidelines.php](appended 2600 rule) as well as rule #1.
 Since this channel is related to this site and 2600 I see no reason why it should be governed any other way.

 --------------------------------------------------------------------------------